mehdigorjian/slide-creator/README.md

-# slide_creator
+## Presentation slide creator from images
-Creating slides from multiple 4 views from many directories
+Creating powerpoint-like presentation (*.pdf format) using multiple 4 views from arbitrary number of directories <br/>
+Usefull for Graphical or Architectural presentations